-Before allowing students into the test center, supervisors validate a student’s identity using:
+Before allowing students into the test center, coordinators validate a student's identity using:

 - The student's appearance

 - The student's admission ticket

 - A roster that includes photos submitted during registration

 Make Sure Students Get In

 Admission ticket information must match the testing roster or students can't take the test.
 Learn how students should update and print their admission ticket.

 - Print their admission ticket immediately upon completing registration.